Japanese whistleblower wins damages in high court

-The still fledgling protection for whistle-blowers in Japan received a boost Wednesday by a high court that reversed an earlier decision and awarded damages to a worker who suffered retaliation through a transfer.
+The still fledgling protection for whistle-blowers in Japan received a boost by a high court that reversed an earlier decision and rewarded damages to a worker who suffered retaliation through a transfer.

-The Tokyo High Court ordered Japanese camera and precision-equipment maker Olympus Corp. to pay 2.2 million yen ($29,000) to Masaharu Hamada for transferring him from a sales division where he had a strong work record to a more solitary assignment.
+The Tokyo High Court ordered Japanese camera and precision-equipment maker Olympus Corp.
+Wednesday to pay 2.2 million yen ($29,000) in damages to employee Masaharu Hamada, 50.